Birth Injury Lawyers Serving Phoenix, Tucson, Mesa and All Arizona

 If you suspect your prenatal care was inadequate, or that delivery was not managed in the best way possible, you need to speak with a Cerebral Palsy lawyer who knows how to identify medical malpractice.
 One of our Arizona Cerebral Palsy lawyers can help evaluate whether you have a claim against a doctor, midwife or hospital.

-Medical malpractice can contribute to Cerebral Palsy.
 Parents who have a child suffering with Cerebral Palsy should call our AZ Cerebral Palsy lawyers now at 1-800-THE-EAGLE (1-800-843-3245) or SUBMIT A SHORT AND SIMPLE CASE FORM HERE.

 Our birth injury lawyers serve: Phoenix, Mesa, Tucson, Chandler, Glendale and all of Arizona.